-Atholl Estates cover and area from Dunkeld to north of Blair Atholl, formerly incorporating parts of Huntingtower, Tullibardine, Balquidder and Glenalmond at various periods.
+Atholl Estates cover an area from Dunkeld to the north of Blair Atholl, formerly incorporating parts of Huntingtower, Tullibardine, Balquidder and Glenalmond at various periods.
 Records of the local people who lived and worked on the estate are held in the archive.

-We welcome family research enquiries and if you are looking to trace a person, we require some family research to be done beforehand.
-Researchers should have a name, place and date in order for us to dig out any information.
-The more background you have before making an enquiry, the better the result!
+We welcome family research inquiries and if you are looking to trace a person, we require some family research to be done beforehand.
+Researchers should have a name, place, and date in order for us to dig out any information.
+The more background you have before making an inquiry, the better the result!
 The rentals only show the rent payer, not members of his family or his workers and the servant’s lists give their position and wage.
 Unfortunately, our records do not show parents or descendants of these individuals.

-The initial research will tell you if there is any trace of your ancestor, the position they held or the location they lived on the estate.
+The initial research will tell you if there is any trace of your ancestor, the position they held, or the location they lived on the estate.
 If there is substantial further information, such as letters, we will get back to you to see if you want to proceed with further research or a visit as there may be a charge.
 If you are in the area and we have provided information on your request, you are welcome to make an appointment to visit the castle archivist, Keren Guthrie.
-However booking is essential as she works part-time.
-Email: [email protected]
+However, booking is essential as she works part-time.